leotac/ampl-docker/README.md

 based on [AMPL](http://ampl.com/),
 a powerful mathematical optimization modelling language.

-It includes python modules for data analysis, and plotting (numpy, pandas, matplotlib), and amplpy, a python interface for the AMPL language, so that you can seamlessly switch between AMPL and Python code to process and visualize the data from your optimization problems.
+It includes python modules for data processing and analysis (numpy, pandas, matplotlib), and amplpy, a python interface for the AMPL language, so that you can seamlessly switch between AMPL and Python code to process and visualize the data from your optimization problems.